signalfx/splunk-otel-android/README.md

   Set/change the default polling interval for slow/frozen render detection.
   Default is 1000ms.
 Value must be positive.
 - `slowRenderingDetectionEnabled(boolean)` :
   Disable the detection of slow frame renders (default is enabled).
+- `enableDiskBuffering()` :
+  Enables the storage-based buffering of telemetry.

 #### APIs provided by the `SplunkRum` instance: